YukkuriC/BotaniaOverpowered/README.md

     -   now supports vertical stacking, letting multiple pylon drain from single target at the same time
 -   Exoflame changes (Create compat)
     -   lights up Blaze Burner blocks nearby, if they have valid working blocks above
+        -   custom workstation blocks can be added with tag `#botania_overpowered:blazeburner_target` (currently only distillation tank from `Create Diesel Generator`)
 -   Thermalily changes
     -   no longer consumes lava during its cooldown
 -   Mana Enchanter changes